Chicago Hash House Harriers Hare Guide

 Step 3: Plan The Trail

-This step varies from person to person, so it is important to find the method that works best for you – just don’t forget that it is your job as the hare to get every member of the pack to the beer stop.
-They may not make it all there at the same time, and you may lose a member of the pack every now and again, but your goal should be to get everybody to the same point at about the same time, NOT to get everybody confused and have the entire pack go back to the bar rather than complete your trail.
+This step varies from person to person, so it is important to find the method that works best for you – just don’t forget that it is your job as the hare to get every member of the pack to the beer stop and finishing location.
+They may not make it all there at the same time, and you may lose a member of the pack every now and again, but your goal should be to get everybody to the same point at about the same time, NOT to get everybody confused and have the entire pack go back to the venue rather than complete your trail.

 Another important thing to remember is the weather and the distance of your trail – trail length can certainly vary from hare to hare, but most trails are between 3 and 5 miles, with long trails topping out at around 7 miles.
-If you’re dead set on laying longer trails, be aware of the time of day that your pack is leaving (nobody likes getting back to the bar at 11pm in the Summer) and the weather (runs in extreme hot and cold are usually shorter, as are runs taking place during rain, wind, and snow storms).
+If you’re dead set on setting longer trails, be aware of the time of day that your run will begin and the weather.
+Nobody likes spending 3+ hours on trail, especially on a weeknight.
+Likewise, long runs in extreme heat and cold, or when rain, snow or high winds are likely should be avoided.
 The Chicago Hash House Harriers do run every week regardless of the weather, but that doesn’t mean that we’ll appreciate your trail regardless of the weather conditions.

 Most trails start off as ideas, and there are more than enough hares who go into trail knowing only that they want to start at a given bar, run past a few specific points in town, and then wind up at a beer stop.
 This method is usually preferred by people who know a given area particularly well and are able to accurately judge distances.

-Another useful tool in planning trail is to scout the area – if you’ve never been in a particular neighborhood you’re probably best serve to take an afternoon to walk around and check out that area.
+Another useful tool in planning trail is to scout the area – if you’ve never been in a particular neighborhood you’re probably best served to take an afternoon to walk around and check out that area.
 You’re likely to find some fun little quirks of the neighborhood that you can then incorporate into your trail.
 At the very least, this will help ensure that you don’t get lost when you’re pressed for time laying your trail.
+Online tools like Google Earth and Street View can be used to save time when designing your trail.

 Some people find it helpful to extensively map trail – marking down on a map where every split, check, and false on trail will be.
-This method is helpful because it helps ensure that you won’t get lost while sweeping your own trail, but it also helps prevent shortcutting, since you’ll be trying to think where the pack will go in each instance and you’re less likely to have splits and checks to close to other parts of trail.
-Google Earth is a particularly useful tool for doing this.
+This method is helpful because it helps ensure that you won’t get lost while setting your trail, but it also helps prevent shortcutting, since you’ll be trying to think where the pack will go in each instance and you’re less likely to have splits and checks too close to other parts of trail.

-Lastly, never plan anything into your trail that you think the pack would be uncomfortable attempting – again, your job is to make sure that every member of the pack makes it to the beer stop, so while having the pack swim across the Chicago River might seem like a fun and innovative idea, ask yourself whether such an action would discourage people from getting to your beer stop.
+Lastly, never plan anything into your trail that you think the pack would be uncomfortable attempting – again, your job is to make sure that every member of the pack makes it safely through the entire trail, so while having the pack swim across the Chicago River might seem like a fun and innovative idea, ask yourself whether such an action would discourage people from completing your trail.
 If it does, you’re probably better served planning an alternate route for people who are not as hardcore as yourself.

-At CH3, most trails are A-to-A runs where we finish at the same location we started from.
-In some cases, the hares may design their trail to finish at another location (known as an A-to-B run).
+Most trails are A-to-A runs where we finish at the same location we started from.
+In some cases, the hare may design their trail to finish at another location (A-to-B run).
 A-to-B runs need to be carefully planned to ensure that everyone can find the “B” (finish point).
 The hares also need to consider how to transport everyone’s bags, backpacks, etc. from A-to-B. Once the pack has departed from the “A” location, the hares must mark the address of “B” on the ground so that any hasher that becomes hopelessly lost on trail can go back to “A” to learn the location of “B”.
 In addition, sweeping the trail is mandatory.
 All decision points must be cleared from start to finish.
 This includes from the beer stop to the “B” location.
-The hares must do this themselves or designate a member of the pack as “sweeper” and provide them with chalk or flour and detailedinformation about the trail.
+The hares must do this themselves or designate a member of the pack as “sweeper” and provide them with chalk or flour and detailed information about the trail.

-You’ve made it this far, I guess that it is time to lay the actual trail.
-Your first decision should be whether to pre-lay the trail (i.e. “dead hare”) or to lay the trail live (“live hare”).
+You’ve made it this far, now it’s time to set the trail.
+Your first decision should be whether to pre-set the trail (i.e. “dead hare”) or to set the trail live (“live hare”).
 This is a matter of personal preference, but there are certain things to consider for each situation.

 For a dead hare trail, the most important thing to do is leave yourself enough time to set trail – this varies depending on how much running you do while setting trail.
-If you like to take it easy and walk the trail while laying it, try to set asside at least two hours.
+If you like to take it easy and walk the trail while setting it, allow yourself at least two hours.
 If you’re going to run while setting trail you’ll obviously need less time.

 If you are live-haring, you should plan to have your chalk talk drawn out and be ready to depart 15 minutes before the pack heads out.
 You will probably want to designate another hasher as your chalk-talk hare in order for you to depart on time.